 This solution eliminates wasted space and allowed the client to avoid the added cost of a guest wing that would, more often than not, remain empty.

-In the context of this design, Parabola primarily innovated along two vectors: the functional and the experiential.
+In the context of this design, we primarily innovated along two vectors: the functional and the experiential.